chutommy/chutommy.github.io/content/projects/bvviz.md

 ---
-title: "Project BVVIZ - Visualizing a quantum protocol"
+title: "Analysis of Bernstein-Vazirani quantum protocol"
-description: "Simulation and visualization of the Bernstein-Vazirani quantum protocol"
+description: "Project BVVIZ - Simulation and visualization of the Bernstein-Vazirani quantum protocol"
 date: "2023-04-29T08:14:29+02:00"
 weight: 99